leftCoast/LC_lilParser/README.md

 ```
 numParams() actually returns the number of parameters that the user typed in.
 If you are expecting more than one, you may want to use a for-loop for grabbing parameters?
 Up to you.

-getParamBuff() Each time getParamBuff() is called, it (Or any other command that wants a string to hand back) re-allocates the return string for its own use.
-This means, the pointer you have been handed, is shared.
+getNextParam() Each time getNextParam() is called, it (Or any other command that wants a string to hand back) re-allocates a c-string for its own use.
+This means, the pointer you have been handed, is temporary.
 Therefore it may not last long.
 So, if you need that information for awhile, you should think about making a copy of it for yourself.

+getParamBuff() Passes back the entire typed in param string as a string.
+Good for passing text blocks.

 That's about it.
 Give it a try and see if it helps.